-The 2021 Survey results are no outlier: a total of 87% of respondents believe that corporate tax avoidance affects the fairness of Australia's taxation system to some degree.
+The 2022 Survey results are no outlier: a total of 85.3% of respondents believe that corporate tax avoidance affects the fairness of Australia's taxation system to some degree.

 In all surveys prior to August 2020, a majority of respondents believed that tax avoidance by big business affected the fairness of the tax system a lot.
-This majority was lost in the wake of COVID, with 47.5% giving this response, but has returned, to 53.3%, in 2021.
-26.9% said that corporate tax avoidance affects tax justice 'somewhat', and a further 6.8% believed it had 'a very little' effect.
+This majority was lost in the wake of COVID, with 47.5% giving this response, but returned, to 53.3%, in 2021 and has since been maintained.
+26.4% said that corporate tax avoidance affects tax justice 'somewhat', and a further 6.8% believed it had a 'very little' impact on tax justice.

-Only 1.4% of respondents does not believe that corporate tax avoidance affects the fairness of Australia's taxation system, while 11.7% are unsure.
+Only 2.1% of respondents does not believe that corporate tax avoidance affects the fairness of Australia's taxation system, while 12.7% are unsure.